aggrawal-ankur/gitbook/content/docs/low-level-architecture/orientation/basic-intro.md

 ## Assembly-Time vs Run-Time

 Assembler directives mean nothing to the CPU.
 They exist to streamline development.
-Assembler resolves them into machine understandable things while assembling the code.
+The assembler resolves them into machine understandable things while assembling the source into object code.
 This is called assembly-time management.
-(Checkout [a-high-level-overview-of-build-process-in-c.md](../../understanding-hello-world/a-high-level-overview-of-build-process-in-c.md "mention"))

 There are things that are consistent across all the assemblers because the CPU directly understand them.
 These are runtime managed things.